Packages (previously known as add-ons or plugins) can be installed through BEAUti or from the command line.

 In the example above, SNAPP and RB are installed, and the rest are not.

-To see where add-ons are installed, click the button with question mark in the dialog’s right left corner.
-A new dialog is shown with the information where you can find add-ons.
-Different operating systems have different locations where the add-ons are installed.
-There is a local add-on directory and a system wide add-on directory.
-Add-ons installed through the AddOnManager dialog in BEAUti are saved in the user’s local add-on directory.
-To install in the system wide directory, just move the directory with the add-on to the system wide add-on directory OR use the command line version (see below).
+To see where packages are installed, click the button with question mark in the dialog’s right left corner.
+A new dialog is shown with the information where you can find packages.
+Different operating systems have different locations where the packages are installed.
+There is a local package directory and a system wide package directory.
+Packages installed through the packagemanager dialog in BEAUti are saved in the user’s local package directory.
+To install in the system wide directory, just move the directory with the package to the system wide package directory OR use the command line version (see below).

-For computers without GUI, like high performance clusters, add-ons can be managed through the command line.
-An application called ‘addonmanager’ is part of the Linux distribution of BEAST, and has the following options:
+For computers without GUI, like high performance clusters, packages can be managed through the command line.
+An application called ‘packagemanager’ is part of the Linux distribution of BEAST, and has the following options:

-Alternatively the add-on manager can be launched as
+Alternatively the package manager can be launched as

 Install by hand